REACH project: the why

 The what

-The object of the project is to create a unique platform from which you and the people that care about you can access several types of resources depending on your needs and your preferences.
+The aim of the REACH project is to develop a community-based support service that helps you, and the people who care about you, to become more physically active based on your needs and preferences.

 The how